 Private Investigator Salary Information for Arizona*

-The state Workforce Department projected employment in this field to increase around 2.4% in the two-year period from 2019 to 2021.
-An average of 40 openings annually is predicted to open up, a combination of new job creation and turnover in existing ranks.
+The US Department of Labor projects employment in this field to increase around 18.9% over the 10-year period from 2022 to 2032.
+An average of 130 openings annually are predicted to open up, a combination of new job creation and turnover in existing ranks.

-Maybe because of the stringent licensing requirements, the annual median wage for 2020 came in at $40,456, or $19.45 per hour.
-At the top of the profession, the ranks of qualifying partners and other highly experienced, highly-trained investigators make closer to six figures, however, with a median annual wage of $75,300, or $36.30 per hour.
+Maybe because of the stringent licensing requirements, the annual median wage for 2023 came in at $62,420, or $30.01 per hour.
+At the top 10% of the profession, the ranks of qualifying partners and other highly experienced, highly-trained investigators break six figures with an annual wage starting at $103,700, or $49.86 per hour.

 Private investigators in Arizona are represented by the Arizona Association of Licensed Private Investigators (AALPI).
 This organization helps to ensure that only properly licensed PIs are working in Arizona and keeps professional and ethical standards high, justifying the hefty case fees and salaries PIs are able to charge here.
 It also helps to fight burdensome legislation that could be damaging to the profession… and your pocketbook.